nickmessing/vue-tinybase/packages/private/docs/api/checkpoints/composables.md

 ### Returns

-- `ComputedRef<string | undefined>`: A **readonly** reference to the string label for the requested checkpoint, an empty string if it was never set, or `undefined` if the checkpoint does not exist..
+- `ComputedRef<string | undefined>`: A **readonly** reference to the string label for the requested checkpoint, an empty string if it was never set, or `undefined` if the checkpoint does not exist.

 ### Example